liveview-native/live_view_native/guides/ex_doc_notebooks/getting-started.md

 * Your version of Livebook needs to be updated.
 * Your version of Elixir/Erlang needs to be updated.
 * Your version of Xcode needs to be updated.
+* This Livebook has cached outdated versions of dependencies

 Ensure you have the latest versions of all necessary software installed, and ensure no other servers are running on port 4000.

+To clear the cache, you can click the `Setup without cache` button revealed by clicking the dropdown next to the `setup` button at the top of the Livebook.

 If that does not resolve the issue, you can [raise an issue](https://github.com/liveview-native/live_view_native/issues/new) to receive support from the LiveView Native team.